 Biopreservation and bioconversion through the use of microorganisms

-Probiotics, starter and bioprotective cultures, and/or their metabolites as a food biopreservation strategy and as a functionalization strategy for ingredients.
+Probiotics, starter and bioprotective cultures, and/or their metabolites as a strategy for food biopreservation and as a strategy for ingredient functionalization.

 Design and evaluation of hygiene strategies and food processing and preservation technologies